Ilya Gringolts

 Gringolts studied violin in St. Petersburg with Tatiana Liberova and Jeanna Metallidi.
 He then attended the Juilliard School, and studied violin with Itzhak Perlman for 3 years.
 From 2001 to 2003, Gringolts was a member of the BBC Radio 3 New Generation Artists programme.

 Gringolts is currently on the music faculty of the Zürcher Hochschule der Künste.
 In addition to the modern violin, he has a continued commitment to period-instrument performance.
 He founded the Gringolts Quartet in 2008 and plays first violin in the quartet.
-Gringolts plays the "ex-Kiesewetter" Stradivarius violin, loaned to him by the Stradivari Society of Chicago.
+Gringolts plays the "ex-Prové" Stradivarius violin, loaned to him by a private donor.

 Gringolts has made commercial recordings for such labels as Onyx and Deutsche Grammophon.

 Gringolts is married to the Armenian violinist Anahit Kurtikyan.
-The couple has two daughters.
-His sister Olga is married to Israeli violinist Maxim Vengerov.
+The couple has three daughters.
+His sister, Olga, is married to the violinist, Maxim Vengerov.